 This means that a 9000-meters length of this fiber weighs 1050 grams.

-Double wave 1050 denier ballistic nylon has been proven to be the strongest and most durable fabric for its denier weight level.
+Compared to its counterpart polyester, the double wave 1050 denier ballistic nylon has been proven to be the strongest and most durable fabric for its denier weight level.

-1050 denier ballistic nylon weighs 15 ounces per yard and it has very good resistance to chemicals.
+1050 denier ballistic nylon weighs 15 ounces per yard and it has a very good resistance to chemicals.